mehedirm6244/sysfex/README.md

 Install any nerd-patched font (i.e. JetBrains Mono Nerd)

 ## Plans for the future
-- [ ] Add support for colored outpu
+- [ ] Add support for colored output

 ## Special thanks to
 * Some cool fetch tools spread all over Github for inspiration and ideas.